 How to install grid-tied solar on a home

 Your best bet is to go with a residential solar installation company.
 A solar system must be custom-designed to fit the needs and available sunlight at your home.
-A professional installer will know things most homeowners may not have thought of, such as whether you are in an area with ToU billing, or that you’ll get a better return on investment if the solar panels are positioned facing south/southwest.
-This is because the solar system will produce more power in the afternoon when ToU peak billing is in effect.
+A professional installer will know things most homeowners may not have thought of.
+Are you are in an area with ToU billing?
+Or which way should your panels be facing to get a better return on investment?
+Customers on high evening ToU rates should face their panels south/southwest.
 By facing the system south/southwest, the homeowner gets paid at peak electrical rates instead of paying peak electric rates.

-Freedom ForeverTM has installed more than 10,000 home solar power systems, and we guarantee our system’s production of power for 25 years!*
+Freedom ForeverTM has installed more than 10,000 home solar power systems.
+We guarantee our system’s production of power for 25 years!*

 Ready to go solar with Freedom Forever?
-Call us at 888.557.6431 or click here for a free quote
+Call us at 888.557.6431 or click below to get started

 *Subject to terms and conditions of your agreement.